 The Bachelors of Science in Management is designed to be a balanced and flexible choice for students who anticipate becoming managers in a variety of enterprises, from large global firms to small family businesses.
 To be successful, managers must have knowledge and skills in four key business areas: people and organizations, business operations, marketing, and money (finance).
-Management students are taught to be team builders and problem solvers in order to successfully tackle the challenges that face today's organizations.
+Management students are taught to be team builders and problem solvers in order to successfully tackle the challenges faced by modern organizations.

-Students who are heading towards a career in business but are unsure of their exact interests and strengths among the business professions should seriously consider the management major, especially the very flexible integrative concentration.
+Students who are heading towards a career in business but are unsure of their exact interests and strengths among the business professions should seriously consider the Management Major, especially the very flexible Integrative Concentration.